 The Institute brings together acclaimed Diné writers and authors to serve as faculty mentors.
 We also collaborate with institutions like the University of Wisconsin-Milwaukee and the Northern Arizona University to bring non-Diné writers and authors to campus.
 EDWI participants study with these faculty mentors in poetry, fiction, creative non-fiction, journalism, song writing, and much more.
 Faculty mentors also include Diné medicine people who share cultural stories.

-2019 EDWI Faculty Mentors and Presenters
+2020 EDWI Faculty Mentors and Visiting Writers